aimms/how-to/C_Deployment/Deploy_DataServerComm_6_Retrieve.rst

 Further reading
 ---------------

 Now that end users know the state of the solution process, they also want to interrupt it when they see that further improvements are not worth waiting for.
-This is handled in `How to interrupt a solve while WebUI is active during a solve <https://how-to.aimms.com/Deploy_DataServerComm_7_Interrupt.html>`_ .
+This is handled in :doc:`Deploy_DataServerComm_7_Interrupt`.

 .. include:: ../includes/form.def